julianjohannesen/FEND-Project-1/README.md

 This simple, static portfolio site uses a combination of techniques, including media queries and responsive images, to provide a seemless user experience on a variety of devices, screen sizes, and pixel densities.

-TECHNOLOGY
+## TECHNOLOGY

 This site uses Paul Irish's [HTML5 Boilerplate](https://html5boilerplate.com/) as a starter template.
-Boilerplate provides
+Boilerplate provides a site "skeleton" with HTML, CSS, and other files.

 In addition to providing "boilerplate" starter files, Boilerplate uses [jQuery](https://jquery.org/) and a custom build of the [Modernizr](https://modernizr.com/) feature detection library.
 It also uses [Normalize.css](https://necolas.github.io/normalize.css/) with additional base styles and helpers.

 The site uses [Picturefill.js](http://scottjehl.github.io/picturefill/) to provide polyfill support for the picture and source elements and srcset and sizes attributes.

-BUG REPORTING
+## BUG REPORTING

 Please report any bugs or other issues on the [issues page](https://github.com/julianjohannesen/FEND-Project-1/issues) of the GitHub repository.

-AUTHOR
+## AUTHOR

+Julian Johannesen - julianjohannesen on GitHub - @jjeadon on Twitter

-LICENSE
+## LICENSE

+Refer to LICENSE.txt.

-ACKNOWLEDGEMENTS
+## ACKNOWLEDGEMENTS

 This template was completed to fufill a requirement of Udacity's Front-End Web Developement Nanodgree program and relied heavily on Udacity's responsive design curriculum.
 Many thanks to Udacity.